 Tracking Cart Progression

-Another immensely value metric to measure is shopping cart flow and abandonment rate.
-This data is highly dependent on proper tracking setup.
+Another immensely valuable metric to measure is shopping cart flow and abandonment rate.
+This data is highly dependent on a proper tracking setup.

 Data can be tracked through funnels in the Goals section or by navigation to: